padogrid/bundle-gemfire-10-cluster-wan-app-grafana/README.md

 # GemFire Multi-Cluster Grafana Demo

+This bundle demonstrates Grafana capabilities of monitoring five (5) GemFire clusters.
+It includes three (3) independent clusters and two (2) bi-directional WAN clusters along with a workflow simulator.

-This workspace bundle automatically installs the `grafana` app included in PadoGrid 1.0.2+ and supplemental scripts for driving the demo.
+✏️  *This workspace bundle automatically installs the `grafana` app included in PadoGrid 1.0.2+ and supplemental scripts for driving the demo.*

 Please see [Release Notes](RELEASE_NOTES.md) for change logs.